<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 Keep your Will up to date and destroy any earlier versions

 Generally, a Will should be updated every five years to ensure your affairs are up to date in the event of your death.
-However, there are various life events that should trigger a reminder to update a Will, including marriage/civil partnership, new additions to the family and buying a property.
-Although previous Wills will be revoked by the up to date version, old Wills should be destroyed to avoid any uncertainty or confusion.
+However, there are various life events that should trigger a reminder to update a Will, including marriage/civil partnership, new additions to the family, and buying a property.
+Although previous Wills will be revoked by the up-to-date version, old Wills should be destroyed to avoid any uncertainty or confusion.

 Avoid the potential for undue influence

-Kings Court Trust is an award-winning probate and estate administration provider who can take care of the practicalities after someone passes away.
-Inheritance disputes often cause complications and delays to the estate administration process which is why it is important to ensure you take these steps outlined.
+Kings Court Trust is an award-winning probate and estate administration provider that can take care of the practicalities after someone passes away.
+Inheritance disputes often cause complications and delays to the estate administration process, which is why it is important to ensure you take these steps outlined.
 In the event that you are presented with a contentious estate, we have the experience and partnerships in place to help resolve inheritance disputes and once resolved, can administer the estate quickly and efficiently.

 Author: Nigel Merchant